incusdata/py1st/index.md

 ## About

 This repository contains Python educational example code and snippets, under the [**src/**][idgh-py1st-src] directory.
-The bulk of this repository is represented by several chapter-size pages in the accompanying [wiki][idgh-py1st-wiki].
-It receives regular updates and changes, so beware of saving links to particular headings or pages — they may change at any time.
+The bulk of it is the chapter-size pages listed above, written as Markdown beside that code in the [repository][idgh-py1st-repo].
+They receive regular updates and changes, so beware of saving links to particular headings or pages — they may change at any time.

 You are absolutely welcome to critique, [raise issues][idgh-py1st-issues], or submit [pull requests][idgh-py1st-pulls].